ios7jbpro/lawnicons/README.md

 # lawnicons
-LawmIcons but with more icons support.
+LawnIcons but with more icons support.